shankar4/Functional-Genomics/Bash tutorial.md

 Blockquote - start with the symbol: > and continue with no space
 To create an unordered list: start with an * and a space.
 Each item gets its own line.
 An ordered list is prefaced with numbers, instead of *.
 If sublists, indent the asterik one space more than the preceding one.
 Add a line for a hardbreak between paragraphs.
 Also, achieve the same effect, more elegantly, with two spaces after each line.
-Looks like a ! following a hashtag negates the effect of the header bolding.
+Adding hashtag later in the line negagtes the bolding of header lines with #.
 See the example of read.pl below.
-Not true.
-Need to explore this further.

 **Perl on Linux**  Ref: https://www.thoughtco.com/how-to-install-and-run-perl-2641103  (this ref seems outdated; see the Perl links below)
 It is a good data mining and scripting tool